skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Connectors.md

   - **Server Name** — The name of the server used to connect to the file.

+  - **Port** — The port used to connect to the server.

-  - **User Name** — The User Name to connect to the server.
+  - **User Name** — The user name to connect to the server.

+  - **Password** — (non-Public Key Authentication only) The associated password for the server.

   - **Public Key Authentication** — (Optional) (Only appears for SFTP.)
 Check this box to specify a public key.

-When you check this box, the Available Keys dropdown appears.
+When you check this box, the **Available Keys** dropdown appears.
 Choose a key from the dropdown.
-(The path on the server to the location that contains the keys is configured in a Delphix property files.)

-  - **Password** — The associated Password for the server.

-  - **Port** — The Port used to connect to the server.
+See Delphix Masking APIs for information on uploading public keys to the masking engine.

 !!! info
     "Local" File Connectors have restricted access to the local (Masking Engine) file system.
 By default, the Path for "Local" File Connectors is automatically prepended with /mnt/; in other words, they are restricted to /mnt and its sub-directories.